smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 Anti-joins use the `NOT IN` or `NOT EXISTS` operators.
 Semi-joins use the `IN` or `EXISTS` operators.

-There are several benefits of using anti-joins and semi-joins over `INNER JOINS':
+There are several benefits of using anti-joins and semi-joins over `INNER JOINS`:
 1. Semi-joins and anti-joins remove the risk of returning duplicate rows.
 2. Semi-joins and anti-joins increase readability as the result set can only contain the columns from the outer semi-joined table.